Department of Communication Studies

 The first semester focuses on theory and on writing.
 The second semester

 starts the fall semester of even-numbered years and continues in the spring.

-CO 225 Professional Communication 3 credit
+CO 225 Professional Communication 3 Cr

 An advanced course in public speaking with practical career-training emphasis,

 and public speaking for professionals.
 Prerequisite: CO 101 or consent of

 instructor.
 Spring; even-numbered years.

-CO 226 Community Assistant Seminar 2 credit
+CO 226 Community Assistant Seminar 2 Cr

 A course designed for paraprofessionals working in residence halls.
 By